Chappaquiddick (2017) - Review

 As the world looked on and watched America make history with the flight and success of Apollo 11, Ted Kennedy was at a retreat in Massachusetts with close friends and political allies.
 One such friend and ally was Mary Joe Kopechne (Kate Mara), who was accompanying Ted in the car when he suddenly drove the car off a bridge and into a shallow section of a lake.
 While the real historical events are still somewhat uncertain, due to the efforts of many to cover it up, Chappaquiddick attempts to tell a believable version of the events and provide a little backstory to everything that occurred.

-As it occurred in the film, Kennedy was driving while intoxicated, drove off a bridge, escaped from the flooded car and was unable to rescue Bobby Joe trapped inside.
+As it occurred in the film, Kennedy was driving while intoxicated, drove off a bridge, escaped from the flooded car, and was unable to rescue Bobby Joe trapped inside.
 Rather than call the authorities, he gets his friends and lawyers to come attempt to open the car themselves, to no avail.
-Instead of calling the authorities after that failed attempt, Kennedy lets the whole night pass and continues to make one mistake after another in his attempts to keep his political career afloat, while dealing with the guilt that is driving him to confess what he'd done.
+Instead of calling the authorities after that failed attempt, Kennedy let the whole night pass and continued to make one mistake after another in his attempts to keep his political career afloat, while dealing with the guilt that was driving him to confess what he'd done.
 Those who have a vested interest in his survival get involved.
 Then, the movie focuses on how a group of smart men with deep connections helped reduce the damage to his career, despite Ted's best efforts to screw it up.

 chapp02-1024x436.jpg

 The very fact that someone made a movie about this event, which was all but swept under the rug and never mentioned when discussing the legacy of Ted Kennedy, could be seen by his devoted fans as a partisan attack on his character.
-However, Chappaquiddick does a good job of keeping the tone somewhat neutral and "matter of fact."
+However, Chappaquiddick does a good job of keeping the tone somewhat neutral and matter-of-fact.
 It avoids painting Kennedy as an evil or malicious individual, just a flawed human being who is overwhelmed and occasionally succumbs to the pressures and desires of those around him.
 Kennedy just comes across as pathetic, more than anything else, however, Chappaquiddick shows that he's able to turn on the political face rather easily and speak very well into a camera.

 The supporting cast really helps sell this movie.
 Kennedy's friends, his father, and his father's friends are all well-acted and help add to the drama and characterization of Ted.
 The characterization of Ted Kennedy and his cousin Joeseph Gargan (Ed Helms), in particular, is great.
 I found the portrayal of the two to be very interesting due to the guilt both of them felt and how it affected them differently.
-It was a good dynamic that adds to the drama of each scene they share.
+It was a good dynamic that added to the drama of each scene they shared.
 I would have liked to have spent a bit more time with Mary Joe Kopechne just because the impact of her death, while heavy on the characters, was so early in the film that I still didn't really know her unless I looked her up on Wikipedia.

 chapp03-1024x436.jpg